Will a Blood Test Show Cancer in Cats? What Will It Show?

 Cancer and Blood Work

-The answer to whether a blood test will help a veterinarian diagnose cancer is yes and no. It can help identify diseases that affect the blood, such as lymphoma or leukemia.
-Both manifest themselves as white blood cell anomalies, although it’s more definitive with the latter.
+The answer to whether a blood test will help a veterinarian diagnose cancer is yes and no. It can help identify cancers that affect the blood, such as lymphoma or leukemia.
+Both manifest themselves as white blood cell anomalies.
 However, there isn’t a single test that can make a concrete cancer diagnosis across the board.

-That doesn’t mean that blood work isn’t useful for treating cancer.
-Instead, these tests can function as a red flag, indicating that something is wrong.
-For example, several can highlight signs of internal inflammation.
+That doesn’t mean that blood work isn’t useful for diagnosing cancer, however.
+Instead, these tests can function as a red flag, indicating something is wrong.
+For example, several tests can highlight signs of internal inflammation.
 A check of a cat’s TK (thymidine kinase) levels could act as a biomarker or indicator of cancer while not explicitly identifying the disease.

 Your vet can also test for other chemicals in your cat’s blood, such as calcium.
 High levels of this mineral are often a sign of a parathyroid gland tumor.
-If your doctor suspects feline leukemia, they may order an immunofluorescent antibody (IFA) test.
+If your doctor suspects feline leukemia, they may order an enzyme-linked immunosorbent assay test.
 Low cholesterol levels or hypocholesterolemia may be a sign of multiple myeloma.
 These tests provide your vet with more information to identify what’s happening.

-However, in many cases, blood tests are another tool that veterinarians use to confirm a suspected cancer diagnosis.
-Remember that bloodwork often helps a doctor eliminate the reasons for your pet’s symptoms instead of IDing it.
-Other things a vet may use include X-rays, ultrasound, and fluid analysis.
+In many cases, blood tests are a tool that veterinarians use to confirm a suspected cancer diagnosis.
+Remember that blood work often helps a vet gather more information about your pet’s health to work through their list of differential diagnoses.
+A vet may use X-rays, ultrasound, and fluid analysis.
 They may also biopsy any abnormal growths.

 The Role of Blood Tests in Cancer Treatment

 Blood tests are an excellent way to monitor your cat’s health during cancer treatment.
 Routine blood work can identify infections, anemia, or allergic reactions.
-Bear in mind that your pet is susceptible to other diseases in its weakened state.
+Bear in mind that your pet is susceptible to side effects from cancer treatment or other diseases in their weakened state.
 Monitoring your cat’s overall well-being is a vital part of the healing process.

 Thankfully, research is ongoing for more effective ways to identify cancer in the early stages when the prognosis is best.
-Perhaps, one day a test will exist that can be part of your cat’s routine blood work with its annual exam.
+Perhaps one day, a test will exist that can be part of your cat’s routine blood work with their annual exam.

 Final Thoughts

 A cancer diagnosis is a scary prospect for any pet owner.
 However, it’s essential to remember that it isn’t a death sentence.
-Many animals recover from this devastating disease and live normal lifespans.
-While blood tests can’t diagnose all conditions, they can provide your veterinarian with valuable information for treating your cat while monitoring its health as it heals.
+Many animals recover from this devastating disease and live normal lives.
+While blood tests can’t diagnose all conditions, they can provide your veterinarian with valuable information for treating your cat while monitoring their health.

 Featured Image Credit: SingingMedia, Shutterstock